nickjwhite/Kodi.Script.ToggleLGTVPower/README.md

 The Kodi.Script.TurnOffLGTV script can be found at https://github.com/BillyNate/Kodi.Script.TurnOffLGTV

-This addon requires the cec-utils package to be installed.
+This addon requires the cec-utils package to be installed, and works most reliably with Kodi's CEC support disabled (Settings -> System -> Input -> Peripherals -> CEC Adapter).

 This addon uses cec-client, rather than Kodi's inbuilt CEC functions.
 This is because Kodi offers no way to determine the status of a CEC